 Is one type of fence or retaining wall more prone to growth compared to others?

 A natural material with a porous surface, such as wood or stone, is more susceptible to unsightly growths than a fabricated material with a slick, non-porous surface.
 The amount of humidity and shade can also contribute to the development of some types of growth.

 For example, a shaded wood fence will develop growths quicker than a wood fence that receives plenty of sunlight.

 Most outdoor surfaces are unable to withstand the force of water under high pressure.
 So, pressure washing can degrade your fencing or retaining wall, causing splintering, chipping, or breakage.

 Pressurized water can also create a muddy mess, flooding your lawn and landscaping.

 Wet & Forget’s gentle, bleach-free formula cleans away ugly growths without damaging surfaces.
-Correspondingly, your fence, retaining wall, and other hardscape surfaces will stay clean and growth-free for up to a year or more.
+Correspondingly, your fence, retaining wall, and other hardscape surfaces can stay clean and growth-free for up to a year or longer.

 Renting a pressure washer is costly.
-Using Wet & Forget it will save you money!
+Using Wet & Forget will save you money!

 Which is the best Wet & Forget product to use on fences and retaining walls?